 The number-ruler at the top of the window denotes the bar numbers of the current song.

-Small vertical lines are displayed at 8th and 16th note boundaries.
+boundaries.
 This makes it easier to align audio to correct timing issues.

-■ Left and right ► cursor arrow keys will move the current time forward or backward by 1 beat.
+✓ Left and right ► cursor arrow keys will move the current time forward or backward by 1 beat.